jxn628/syriatel-churn-analysis/README.md

 ### Analysis:
 - 323 people (27.6% of customers) have a voicemail plan.
 - <b>Customers that do NOT have a voicemail plan have twice the churn rate of customers that do.</b>
-- The churn rate for customers without voicemail is slightly higher than the base churn rate, but since the churn rate for customers with voicemail is significantly lower, that gives this good overall significance.
+- The churn rate for customers without voicemail is slightly higher than the base churn rate, but since <b>the churn rate for customers with voicemail is significantly lower</b>, this feature does end up having significance.

 # Recommendations